szager-chromium/rr/Installation.md

 sudo apt-get install manpages-dev
 </pre>

 rr requires libpfm-4.5.0 for using performance counters.
 You'll need to build a 32-bit version of this library.
+(It is enough to install libpfm-static package if you are on Fedora i386.)

 * [Download libpfm-4.5.0](http://sourceforge.net/projects/perfmon2/files/libpfm4/libpfm-4.5.0.tar.gz/download) and extract the package.
 * <pre>